TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 37/Exodus 37.22.md

 ---

-Their knops and their branches were of one piece with it: the whole of it was one beaten work of pure gold.
+Their buds and their branches were of one piece with it.
+The whole thing was one beaten work of pure gold.